 placed 2 in a bag, one on top of the other, and used my bottom air vacuum technique to get them as small as possible.

-3. For items that don’t fit in zip lock bags roll them to fit the remaining space
+3. For items that don’t fit in zip lock bags, roll them to fit the remaining space

 The carry-on also had two front pockets.
 I used one to hold his Bible and notebook and the other to hold his bandana and socks.

 I am pretty happy with how I was able to fit things in.
-I think I could have even taken things smaller if I had not divided up his snacks into one day’s worth per zip-lock bag.
+I could have even taken things smaller if I had not divided his snacks into one day’s worth per zip-lock bag.
 However, knowing that my son is a picky eater, I wanted to help him ration out his snacks to last the week (whether that worked or not, only time will tell).

 Love to travel?
 So do we; check out our travel blog.